 #4 Improve what’s already out there

-Every year its important to review what’s already posted on your website.
-Not just for the obvious things like broken links or out-of-date info.
+Every year plan to review content already posted on your website.
+Start with obvious things like broken links or out-of-date info.
 Now that your pages have been out there for awhile, you can see them with fresh eyes.
-Longer articles are performing better in 2020, so may some of your old stuff needs to be pumped up a little.
-Maybe you have several short pages that could be combined to create one really great page?
-Here are some ideas on how to get a full list of pages to help organize your review.
+Some of your old stuff may need updates or additions.
+Longer form content performs well in search.
+Maybe you have several short pages that could be combined to create one really great page?Here are some ideas on how to get a full list of pages to help organize your review.